What are the most important things to know about fosamprenavir?

 - 700-mg tablets

 - 50-mg/mL oral suspension

-Take fosamprenavir tablets with or without food.
+Take fosamprenavir tablets by mouth with or without food.

 Adults should take fosamprenavir oral suspension without food.
 Children should take the oral suspension with food.
 Shake fosamprenavir oral suspension well before each use.
 If your child vomits within 30 minutes after taking aof fosamprenavir, repeat the dose.